The Most Delicious Food In Mexico – All The Mexican Food You Should Try

-Mexican cuisine is so good and varied that it’s been declared intangible heritage by UNESCO.
-Each Mexican state has its ingredients, its dishes, its traditions.
-Mexican markets are full of colors, flavors, people buzzing about.
+Mexican markets are full of colors and flavors, and people are buzzing about them.
 And what about Mexican street food?
 Well, don’t get me started on that!

 Curious to discover what to eat in Mexico?
-Here is a summary of all the most popular Mexican dishes, and some tips on how to make the most of food in Mexico.
+Here is a summary of all the most popular Mexican dishes and some tips on how to make the most of food in Mexico.

 Mexican food